seiko-iwasawa/my-library/README.md

 * [Bellman-Ford](/my-library/Graph/Bellman-Ford.cpp) - it builds an array that stores the distances between fixed start and vertices, or `+-INF` if the distance does not exist.
 * [Centroid Decomposition](/my-library/Graph/Centroid%20Decomposition.cpp) - it builds a centroid tree, where the size of each subtree is no more than half the size of the parent.
 * [Cut edges](/my-library/Graph/Cut%20edges.cpp) - it builds an array of cut edges for a graph that does not have multiple edges and loop.
 Cut edge is an only edge that connects two or more components.
-* [Cut vertices](/my-library/Graph/Cut%20vertices.cpp) - it builds an array of of cut vertices for a graph.
+* [Cut vertices](/my-library/Graph/Cut%20vertices.cpp) - it builds an array of cut vertices for a graph.
 Cut vertex if an only vertex that connects two or more components.
 * [DFS tree](/my-library/Graph/DFS%20tree.cpp) - DFS for a tree.
 * [DFS](/my-library/Graph/DFS.cpp) - depth-first search.
 * [Dijkstra O(Elog)](/my-library/Graph/Dijkstra%20O(Elog).cpp) - Dijkstra implementation with priority queue.